Can Kratom Help With Migraine Headache Pain?

 The main attack can last anywhere from 4 to 72 hours unless you seek treatment.
 During this period, you’re prone to nausea and vomiting.

 The headache is over, but you’ll feel completely drained.
-You could also revert to stage three at any time during this 24 to 48-hour cycle.
+You could also revert to stage three at any time during this 24 to a 48-hour cycle.

 If you seek out traditional help, you’ll generally be placed on pain-relieving medications and/or preventative medications.
 The severity of your migraines will determine what type of medication is prescribed.